 A partnership is a type of commercial arrangement in which two or more people collaborate to run a firm.
 In Canada, limited, general, and limited liability partnerships (LLPs) are the three main categories of partnerships.

-• Limited Liability Partnership (LLP): An LLP, or Limited Liability Partnership, is a distinct type of partnership arrangement.
+- Limited Liability Partnership (LLP): An LLP, or Limited Liability Partnership, is a distinct type of partnership arrangement.
 In this structure, the partners enjoy limited liability, meaning their assets are generally protected from the partnership’s debts and responsibilities.
-This form of partnership is particularly favoured by professional groups like lawyers and accountants.
+This form of partnership is particularly favored by professional groups like lawyers and accountants.

 Corporation